Desktop App Installation

 First Launch

-Open VybeCoding from your Applications folder or Spotlight.
-On first launch, macOS may show a dialog saying the app was downloaded from the internet, click Open to proceed.
+Open VybeCoding from your Applications folder or Spotlight on Mac, or the Start menu on Windows.
+On Mac's first launch, macOS may show a dialog saying the app was downloaded from the internet — click Open.
 VybeCoding will ask for permission to access your terminal environment and may request permission to send notifications (used for file transfer alerts from your iPhone).
 The app opens with a single terminal tab ready to use.
-Your default shell (zsh on modern macOS) loads automatically with your existing shell configuration, aliases, and environment variables.
+On Mac, your default shell (zsh on modern macOS) loads automatically with your existing shell configuration.
+On Windows, PowerShell is the default; bash and other shells work too if installed.

-VybeCoding integrates with Finder through the right click context menu.
-Right click any folder in Finder and select Open in VybeCoding to launch a new terminal tab with that folder as the working directory.
-This is especially useful for quickly jumping into a project directory without navigating there manually.
-The Finder integration is set up automatically during first launch, no additional configuration needed.
+VybeCoding integrates with your file manager.
+On Mac, right click any folder in Finder and select Open in VybeCoding.
+On Windows, the same option is available in File Explorer's right click menu.
+Either launches a new terminal tab with that folder as the working directory.
+The integration is set up automatically during first launch, no additional configuration needed.

 Keeping VybeCoding Updated